Mother of troubled teenager Thomas Brookes tells inquest she was in 'constant crisis'

-Coroner notes "woeful shortcomings" as inquest into death of tragic Sunderland teen Thomas Brookes concluded

-There were 'woeful shortcomings' in the way a troubled teenager's return home from secure accommodation was handled before his death, a coroner has said.
+The mum of tragic teenager Thomas Brookes has said she is ‘allowed to grieve’ after a coroner highlighted 'woeful shortcomings' in the way his return home from secure accommodation was handled.

 Sixteen-year-old Thomas was found dead by mum Helen Wardropper at their home in Westheath Avenue, Grangetown, on Saturday, September 28, 2019.

-Post mortem toxicology tests revealed he died of an overdose of heroin.
+Post mortem toxicology tests revealed he died of an overdose of heroin and zoplicone.

+Speaking after today’s verdict recorded a conclusion of misadventure, Ms Wardropper said: “I am allowed to grieve for my son after two years,” she said.

+"To be allowed to grieve is important.
+For any family, being part of this process is extremely difficult – I am relieved it is over.”

-An inquest has heard a decision had been taken by children’s service organisation Together for Children to place him in secure accommodation in an effort to stop him obtaining drugs – the second time he had been placed away from home.
+The inquest had heard a decision had been taken by children’s service organisation Together for Children to place Thomas in secure accommodation in the city in an effort to stop him obtaining drugs – the second time he had been placed away from home.

-The move had been intended to last just three days – but it had proved impossible to find anywhere for seven weeks.

 Eventually, with staff no longer legally able to stop him from accessing drugs and his mental health suffering, it was agreed he could return home despite the risk he might relapse.

-But a Placement with Parents assessment had not been carried out and Thomas’ care plan had not been updated.

-Recording a conclusion of misadventure at Sunderland Corner's Court on Thursday, September 23, at the end of a four-day hearing, assistant coroner Karin Welsh said that although she had not found any direct causal link between Together for Children's failures and the death of Thomas, “that does not in any way minimise the woeful shortcomings I have noted."
+Recording a conclusion of misadventure at Sunderland Coroner's Court on Thursday, September 23, at the end of a four-day hearing, assistant coroner Karin Welsh said she had identified a number of shortcomings around Thomas’s placements and especially his return home.

+"Necessary documentation was not completed, particularly Placement with Parents regulations,” said Ms Welsh.

+"The reason it is important to accurately record and complete necessary paperwork is to ensure that others within the organisation have a good understanding of what is happening and why.

 Giving evidence at Sunderland Coroner’s Court this morning, Ms Wardropper said she had felt left to cope on her own with the mental health fall-out when Thomas returned home and felt she was in ‘constant crisis’.